particle-iot/docs/src/content/reference/datasheets/b-series/b404x-datasheet.md

 ### Power consumption

+Values are from B404/B402.
+Actual operating current with cellular using the R510 modem may vary but should be similar.

 | Parameter | Symbol | Min | Typ | Peak | Unit |
 | :---|:---|:---:|:---:|:---:|:---:
 | Operating Current (uC on, peripherals and radio disabled) | I<sub>idle</sub> | 4.48 | 4.71 | 5.17 | mA |